-Student ID badges will be issued for building access.
-If a student loses his/her badge, a replacement cost of \$5 will be incurred, and the student will be responsible for making arrangements through the Office to have a replacement badge made.
+Student ID badges will be issued upon request.
+If a student loses his/her badge, a replacement cost of \$5 will be incurred, and the student will be responsible for making arrangements through the Main Office to have a replacement badge made.